Skip to content

 This is the single most damaging mistake I see.
 And the first thing I did as a defense attorney was create a timeline of every doctor visit, every gap, every month without treatment.
 Gaps are an argument.

-Here's how the defense narrative goes: You say you were seriously injured in the accident.
-But you didn't see a doctor for two weeks.
-If you were really hurt, why didn't you go to the ER immediately?
+Here is how the defense narrative goes: You say you were seriously injured in the accident.
+But you did not see a doctor for two weeks.
+If you were really hurt, why not go to the ER right away?
 Or you had consistent treatment for eight weeks, then nothing for a month, then you came back again.
 What happened during that month?
-You were better, weren't you?
-That's the story at trial.
+You had recovered.
+That is the story at trial.

 The hard truth is that people often feel better for a few days and stop going to appointments.
 Or they get busy.
-Or they think they're healing on their own.
+Or they think they are healing on their own.
 But every gap in treatment is ammunition.
-And it's not hard evidence to rebut because you can't go back and get that treatment now.
+And it is not hard evidence to rebut because you cannot go back and get that treatment now.

 The practical fix: Go to the doctor after the injury, even if you feel fine.
 Follow up consistently.
-If treatment is helping, don't stop because you have a good week.
-Missing appointments and disappearing from treatment is the same as admitting the injury wasn't serious.
+If treatment is helping, do not stop because you have a good week.
+Missing appointments and disappearing from treatment is the same as admitting the injury was not serious.

 Mistake #2: Talking Too Much to the Insurance Company

 The other driver's insurance adjuster calls you.
 They sound sympathetic.
 They want to discuss your medical bills, your treatment, how the accident happened.
-They're not your friend.
-They're building a file to minimize what they'll pay you.
+They are not your friend.
+They are building a file to minimize what they will pay you.

 Signing a blanket medical authorization is a related mistake.
 That piece of paper gives the insurance company access to your entire medical history, not just records related to the accident.
 That includes old visits, mental health records, prescriptions for depression or anxiety.
 All of it becomes fair game in a deposition.

-The practical fix: Don't give a recorded statement to the other driver's insurance company.
-Don't sign blanket authorizations.
-Don't negotiate the claim directly.
+The practical fix: Do not give a recorded statement to the other driver's insurance company.
+Do not sign blanket authorizations.
+Do not negotiate the claim directly.
 Get a lawyer first.
 Even a brief consultation will tell you what not to do.

 Mistake #3: Social Media